-This program plan is a suggested sequence of courses for students who changed their major or were admitted during the 2017-2018 academic year.
+This program plan is a suggested sequence of courses for students who changed their program or were admitted during the 2018-2019 academic year.
 Adjustments may be made as needed based on course availability, prerequisite courses, and transfer credits.
 Students are responsible to satisfy all program requirements by their expected graduation date.

+i not i oui

 BI-1111 Old Testament Survey 4

 FE-1100 Introduction to Ministry 1

-GSU-1110 College Writing 2
+GSU-1110 College Writing 3

 LF-1100 Principles of Lifetime Fitness 1

 MS-1100 Spiritual Life and Community 3

 TH-1110 The Church and Its Doctrines 3

-14
+15

+Spring

 BI-1112 New Testament Survey 4

 GSU-1112 Research Writing 3

 MS-1101 Introduction to Disciplemaking 2

 MS-1102 Studying and Teaching the Bible 4

 MU-1130 Exploring Music 3

 16

-occoma i c ai i aii

 BI-2230 Bible Introduction 3

 GSU-1120 Speech Communication 3

 GSU-2221 Christianity and Western Culture I 3

 GSU-2250 Introduction to Philosophy 3

 LF-XXXX Lifetime Fitness Activity 1

 MS-1103 Christian Missions 3

 16